KoshaAnastasiia/Diabetics/README.md

 # Diabetics
-Prototype of an application for monitoring sugar level measurements and meal tracker
+Prototype of an application for monitoring sugar level measurements and meal tracker with using Firebase.

 1. Simple registration screen